SIT-Speech-Lab/AMSER/README.md

 # AMSER
-In this work we have used three standard datasets.
+In this work we have used IEMOCAP datasets.